Australian Festival of Chamber Music

 - Accommodation in a four-star superior resort-style hotel with breakfast daily (B)

-- Gold Member (Category 1) seats for performances of the Australian Festival of Chamber Music as per itinerary
+- Gold subscriber (Category 1) seats for performances of the Australian Festival of Chamber Music as per itinerary

-- Meals as per itinerary (L = Lunch, D = Dinner, R = Reception), including wine with dinners
+- Meals as per itinerary (L = Lunch, D = Dinner, R = Reception), including wine with meals

-- Pre-performance talks with your tour leader, Mary Jo Capps
+- Private pre-performance talks with your tour leader, music specialist Mary Jo Capps

 - Transportation on private, comfortable air-conditioned coaches

-- Sightseeing, including entrance fees as per itinerary
+- Sightseeing, including local guides and entrance fees as per itinerary

 - Gratuities for local guides, drivers and wait staff